puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 If any of your required information is missing, it will be listed at the top of the window next to the red button and the **OK** button will be disabled.

 In the *Description* column, you should see your PuppetDB server listed.
 Once added, PuppetDB connections cannot be edited.
-However, you may delete a connection by selecting it and clicking the database icon with the red 'x'.
+However, you can delete a connection by selecting it and clicking the database icon with the red 'x'.

 If you expand your connected server, you should see *Failures* and *Changes*.
 Each of these can be expanded to show details of the events of the most recent puppet run.

 To see additional information about an event, hover over any listed event detail.
 To review the definition of a resource or file, double-click a listed event detail.

 The events you see will be events only from the most recent puppet run.
 If puppet runs while you are working in Geppetto, you must refresh the *Puppet Resource Events* tab.
-You may do so by clicking the image with the green arrow.
+You can do so by clicking the image with the green arrow.

 ![Refresh Puppet Resource Events][refresh]